Scum of the Universe – Men in Black, Part 3

 The idea captured Sonnenfeld’s attention, and was immediately approved.
 McPherson was thus requested to build a test model in record time.
 The maquette portrayed “this guy lifting up his entire face and revealing that his body was a robot and there was a tiny alien sitting in his head piloting him,” Setrakian said.
 “The whole concept was just a throwaway.
 It was something that you would see for a second, like this really cool reveal, fake head with a hand and then this little alien.”
 McPherson added: “it was supposedly going to be photo-composited into a head, and maybe even used for a video test; though I was busy and don’t recall seeing that happen.
 Rick told me to paint it red.
 Barry said — when he saw it — he didn’t like anything that colour.”
 Chucky’s colour scheme thus switched from red to greenish hues, a trait that would be inherited by the final design.
 A test animatronic was then constructed.

-The concept was so well-received that the bar scene was excised — replaced with the worm guys — and the idea was inherited by Mr. Gentle.
+During development, the bar scene was excised — replaced with the worm guys — but the Chucky design and idea was so well-received that Sonnenfeld decided to use it for Mr. Gentle, a character that in the final film became Rosenberg.
 “They liked the idea so much that they cut out the bar scene altogether and then wrote a completely different scene with the Rosenberg alien,” Setrakian said, “which had dialogue and became this thing where it was revealing one of the plot points of the film.”
-The alien and cockpit design was further refined by Huante following its new central role in the film; Sonnenfeld was so fond of the initial concept so much he asked for the design to stay close to that configuration.
+The alien and cockpit design was further refined by Huante following its new central role in the film.
+Sonnenfeld was so fond of the initial concept so much he asked for the design to stay close to that configuration.